moorepants/mae223/content/pages/project.rst

 discussion of the way you hope to use the dynamic simulation to learn what you have chosen to learn.
 This should take several pages to do completely.
 I urge you to begin the selection of your system immediately and to discuss it with me office hours so that I can help you in this phase.
+This proposal should be no longer that three pages.

-Thursday, December 14th
+Thursday, December 12th
 -----------------------

 The final report is due.
 No submissions will be accepted after this date due to the time needed to grade them.

-Thursday, December 14th
+Thursday, December 12th
 -----------------------

 You will present a 5 minute lightning talk to the class explaining your